objectscript/Polymetric-Dashboard/docs/CreatingNewSensors.md

   Property ElapsedSeconds As %Integer;
   ```

-2. Add a new property to the sensor collection class called "PrevTotalAudits", this will store the last value so it can be compared to the current value
+2. Add a new property to the sensor collection class called "PrevNumberOfAudits", this will store the last value so it can be compared to the current value

   ```
   /// Value of NumberOfAudits during the last GetSensors() call